-Net income from a sole proprietorship, partnership, S corporation, limited liability company, or other business.
-All net income will be treated as earned by the primary taxpayer for purposes of calculating self-employment payroll taxes.
+Net income from a trade or business.
+All net income will be treated as earned by the primary taxpayer and subject to self-employment payroll taxes.

 Contributions to qualified charities that taxpayers may itemize as deductions on their federal tax returns.
 The amount of contributions a taxpayer can deduct in a given year depends on the nature of the contributions and the taxpayer's income.
 Deducting contributions reduces taxable income and tax liability and therefore lowers the after-tax cost of donations.
 Because the tax reduction depends on the marginal tax rate, taxpayers in higher tax brackets incur lower net-of-tax costs of giving than taxpayers in lower tax brackets.

 Total amount paid for care of children under age 13 while the taxpayer (and spouse, if any) works (or for one spouse to attend school while the other spouse works).
 Taxpayers may claim the child and dependent care tax credit for some or all of these expenses.

 Qualifying medical expenses include out-of-pocket medical expenses on preventive care, treatment, surgeries, and dental and vision care.
 Only medical expenses that exceed a certain amount (10 percent under pre-TCJA law and 7.5 percent under the TCJA in tax year 2018) of adjusted gross income (AGI) are deductible.